-Evaluation periods are established by the total length, measured in clock hours, and corresponding academic year of each program offered by the institution.
-Student evaluation periods will be evaluated at least once at the midpoint of each academic year of the program, whichever occurs sooner, and prior to graduation for both satisfactory academic and attendance progress.
+Evaluation periods are established by the total length, measured in clock hours, and corresponding academic year (AY) of each program offered by the institution.
+The institution operates all programs according to the following academic year: 900 clock hours to be completed in 26 academic weeks.
+Student evaluation periods will be evaluated at least once at the midpoint of each AY of the program, whichever occurs sooner, and prior to graduation for both satisfactory academic and attendance progress.